jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/Microsoft-Digital-Defense-Report-2023.md

 Innovation for securing the software supply chain is crucial for keeping businesses and networks safe.
-Recent cybersecurity incidents highlight the software supply chains extensive attack surface, which includes source code, developer machines, source control systems, dependencies, build servers, and the release pipeline.
+Recent cybersecurity incidents highlight the software supply chain’s extensive attack surface, which includes source code, developer machines, source control systems, dependencies, build servers, and the release pipeline.
 As government mandates and industry